 Located in the north transept, next to other more traditional stained glass windows, it can be seen as part of a visit to the Abbey.

-David Hockney is a Royal Academician, and has been recognised with an Order of Merit and as a Companion of Honour but had never worked in stained glass.
+David Hockney is a Royal Academician, and has been recognized with an Order of Merit and as a Companion of Honour but had never worked in stained glass.

 The Dean's brief to Hockney was to provide something symbolic or representational of the subject, rather than a heraldic or figurative design, and for it to be recognisable as his work.
 Within a day of being offered the commission, Hockney sent the Dean a first-draft design.

 Hockney's design depicts a country scene featuring hawthorn blossom and using his distinct colour palette of yellow, red, blue, pink, orange and greens.
 It follows on from his acclaimed Royal Academy exhibition A Bigger Picture (2012), a major exhibition of landscape paintings, collages and electronically-produced art depicting the landscape and flora of the East Riding of Yorkshire, near Hockney's birthplace, Bradford.